 We'll start by creating a new project and installing packages:

 When prompted choose a Skeleton Project and answer Yes to TypeScript, ESLint and Prettier.
+We also added a self-hosted font package which we will use later.

 We will be using the SWOP GraphQL API to pull the latest available currency exchange rates.
 To use the service we will need an API key.
 There is a free developer tier and you only need an email address to sign up.
 Let's go to the sign up page now, sign up , confirm our email address and then make a note of our new API key.